mimou-77/Header-file-generator-for-a-c-cpp-file/README.md

 > [!IMPORTANT]
 > Linux Debian

-This tool generates a .h file from a .c file using CLANG and LLVM.
+This tool generates a .h file from a .c file or a .cpp file, using CLANG and LLVM.

+The generated .h file contains ONLY:

+- the functions declarations of the functions defined in the .c file
+- the #includes needed for the parameters types in the functions declarations.

+  __Example:__ int my_function(int a); → requires: #include <stdio.h>
+  (here, only standard includes, for other custom types, modifications must be added to the code)

 ---